quicwg/multipath/draft-ietf-quic-multipath.md

 parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
-If the use of the multipath extension is agreed after handshake completion, a new AEAD usage applies to all 1-RTT packets, as specified in Section {{nonce}}
-and new paths can be used, as specified in Section {{path-management}}.
+If the use of the multipath extension is agreed after handshake completion, a new AEAD usage applies to all 1-RTT packets, as specified in Section {{nonce}}, and new paths can be used, as specified in Section {{path-management}}.

 ## initial_max_path_id Transport Parameter {#nego}